AppliedTrust/amibackup/README.md

   --version                 Show version.
   -h, --help                Show this screen.

-Purge Windows:
+Purge windows:
-  Delete old AMIs (and associated snapshots) based on the Purge Windows you define.
+  Delete old AMIs (and associated snapshots) based on the Purge windows you define.
-  If no Purge Windows are defined, nothing will be purged... ie:  AMIs are only purged if they are within Purge Windows.
+  By default, no AMIs are purged.
+AMIs within Purge Windows are purged.
-  Thus, AMIs older than your oldest Purge Window will be kept forever.

   Format is: PURGE_INTERVAL:PURGE_START:PURGE_END
+  Each is a time interval (second/minute/hour/day), such as: 1s:4m:9d
   Where:
     PURGE_INTERVAL    time interval in which to keep one backup PURGE_START       start purging (ago)
     PURGE_END         end purging (ago)
-  Each is a time interval (second/minute/hour/day), such as: 1s:4m:9d

   Sample purge schedule:
-  -p 1d:1d:7d                                  Keep 1/day forever.
-  -p 1d:1h:7d  -p 7d:7d:14d                    Keep 1/day for past 7 days, 1/week forever.
   -p 1d:4d:30d -p 7d:30d:90d -p 30d:90d:180d   Keep all for past 4 days, 1/day for past 30 days, 1/week for past 90 days, 1/mo forever.
 ```